Canaan Smith

-Canaan Lee Smith (born August 24, 1982) is an American country music singer and songwriter signed with Round Here Records, an independent label founded by Florida Georgia Line.
+Canaan Lee Smith (born August 24, 1982) is an American country music singer and songwriter signed with Round Here Records, an independent label started by Florida Georgia Line.
 He has released two albums, Bronco in 2015 and High Country Sound in 2021.
-His second single, "Love You Like That", was a Number One hit on the Billboard Country Airplay chart.
+His second single, "Love You Like That", was a number one hit on the Billboard Country Airplay chart.
 He was also a reality television contestant on the 15th season of The Amazing Race.

 Career

 2009-2017: Mercury Nashville and Bronco

-In 2009, Smith moved to Nashville, Tennessee, aspiring for a musical career and co-wrote the hit "Runaway" by country band Love and Theft that made it to number 10 in the Billboard Hot Country Songs and 65 on the Billboard Hot 100 in 2009.
+In 2009, Smith moved to Nashville in search of a musical career and co-wrote the hit "Runaway" by country band Love and Theft which made it to number 10 in the Billboard Hot Country Songs and 65 on the Billboard Hot 100 in 2009.

 His debut single, "We Got Us", was released in January 2012 after being made available on iTunes starting December 24, 2011.
-The song was written by Stephen Barker Liles, Tommy Lee James, and Canaan Smith himself and produced by Brett Beavers and Luke Wooten.
-It debuted at number 53 on the country music charts.
-The music video, directed by Brian Lazarro, was broadcast on GAC making it to the "GAC Top 20 Ballot".
-Country Weekly magazine featured him in "Ones to Watch in 2012", as did Roughstock.
+The song was written by Stephen Barker Liles, Tommy Lee James, and Smith; it was produced by Brett Beavers and Luke Wooten and it debuted at number 53 on the country music charts.
+The music video, directed by Brian Lazarro, was broadcast on GAC and was on the "GAC Top 20 Ballot".
+Country Weekly magazine named him as an artist to notice in "Ones to Watch in 2012", as did Roughstock.com.